NickMacro/erdos-covermymeds-project/README.md

 📄 requirements.txt : dependencies used by Heroku for the Streamlit app deployment 📄 user-environment.yml : dependencies used in the notebooks
 ```

+The user environment can be installed using `conda`:
+`conda env create -f user-environment.yml`

+Streamlit can be installed using `pip`:
+`pip install streamlit`

+The hosted Streamlit applications are automatically updated when the GitHub repository is changed.